Red hair: Red hair festivals

 There has been an annual Redhead Day festival in the Netherlands that attracts red-haired participants from around the world.
 The festival was held in Breda, a city in the south east of the Netherlands, prior to 2019, when it moved to Tilburg.
 It attracts participants from over 80 countries.
 The international event began in 2005, when Dutch painter Bart Rouwenhorst decided he wanted to paint 15 redheads.

 The Irish Redhead Convention, held in late August in County Cork since 2011, claims to be a global celebration and attracts people from several continents.
 The celebrations include crowning the ginger King and Queen, competitions for the best red eyebrows and most freckles per square inch, orchestral concerts and carrot throwing competitions.

 A smaller red-hair day festival is held since 2013 by the UK's Anti-Bullying Alliance in London, with the aim of instilling pride in having red-hair.

 Since 2014, a red-hair event is held in Israel, at Kibbutz Gezer (Carrot), for the local Israeli red hair community, including both Ashkenazi and Mizrahi red-heads.
 However, the number of attendees has to be restricted due to the risk of rocket attacks, leading to anger in the red-hair community.
 The organizers state; "The event is a good thing for many redheads, who had been embarrassed about being redheads before."

 The first and only festival for red heads in the United States was launched in 2015.
 Held in Highwood, Illinois, Redhead Days draws participants from across the United States.

 A festival to celebrate the red-haired people is held annually in Izhevsk (Russia), the capital of Udmurtia, since 2004.

 MC1R Magazine is a publication for red-haired people worldwide, based in Hamburg, Germany.

 Religious and mythological traditions

 Mary Magdalene is commonly portrayed with long red hair, as in this 1859 painting by Anthony Frederick Augustus Sandys.

 In ancient Egypt, red hair was associated with the deity Set, as well as Ramesses II.

-In the Iliad, Achilles' hair is described as xanthēs (ξανθῆς), usually translated as blonde, or golden but sometimes as red or tawny.
-His son Neoptolemus also bears the name Pyrrhus, a possible reference to his own red hair.

-The Norse god Thor is usually described as having red hair.
+The Norse god Thor is usually described as having a reddish beard.

-The Hebrew word usually translated "ruddy" or "reddish-brown" (admoni אדמוני, from the root ADM אדם, see also Adam and Edom) was used to describe both Esau and David.
+The Masoretic text uses the word admoni, usually translated "ruddy" or "reddish-brown" (admoni אדמוני, from the root ADM אדם, see also Adam and Edom) which was used to describe both Esau and David.
+Josephus on the other hand described only Esau as red haired, with David being described as golden haired.

 Judas Iscariot is also represented with red hair in Spanish culture and in the works of William Shakespeare, reinforcing the negative stereotype.